• Two Methods Of Care

-We rely on boiled leaf litter as the only constantly available primary food source, and ensure plenty is available at all times.
+We rely on boiled leaf litter as a constantly available primary food source, and ensure plenty is available at all times.
 As the Isopods fragment & devour the leaf litter we do our best to replace it ASAP.
 Hand-crushed magnolia leaves are a great choice since they are inexpensive, frequently available, and thicker than most others on the market.
 Live Oak and Sea Grape leaves also work great.
 All leaf litter should be sterilized (boiled) before introduction to prevent contamination from any possible external pathogens.

 Natural Live Vivarium Detritus:

 Plants shed leaves, many types of mycorrhizal fungi produce mushrooms, and some algae creates biofilm.
 Each of these things occur naturally in a well designed live vivarium, and are just a few examples of something which can eventually be consumed by Isopods & other microfauna in a live vivarium environment.

 If Isopods are kept as secondary inhabitants within a vivarium housing a more complex species, they'll have even more of a naturally abundant food source courtesy of the animal's waste.
 Nutrients will naturally pass from the primary inhabitant down into the microfauna populations, where the waste will be fragmented & devoured.
 (More on that later) For this reason, vivariums in which the Isopods are a secondary inhabitant are less likely to require additional nutrient rich foods.